sandhyapurja/DSA_assignment/Doc7.md

 ## Features

-Weighted graph representation using adjacency matrix Finds shortest distance from source to all vertices Handles disconnected graphs (shows "No path")
+Weighted graph representation using adjacency matrix

+Finds shortest distance from source to all vertices

+Handles disconnected graphs (shows "No path")

 Works for both directed and undirected graphs

 Simple and efficient implementation

 ## Algorithm Overview
 ### How It Works:

 Initialize: Set distance to source as 0, all others as infinity

 Select: Pick unvisited vertex with minimum distance

 Update: For each neighbor, calculate new distance via current vertex

 Compare: If new distance is shorter, update it

 Mark: Mark current vertex as visited

-Repeat: Continue until all vertices are processe
+Repeat: Continue until all vertices are processed

+## Applications
+### Real-World Uses:

+GPS Navigation - Finding shortest routes
+Network Routing - Internet packet routing (OSPF protocol) Flight Planning - Cheapest flight paths
+Maps - Google Maps, road networks
+Robotics - Path planning for robots
+Game Development - AI pathfinding
+Telecommunication - Optimal cable laying